nahteoh/pystran/README.md

 Lot of the source code is included, such as for plotting, but the basic mechanics formulations are not implemented on purpose.

+Linear statics and dynamics can be analyzed in structures consisting of truss and beam members, both in two dimensions and in three dimensions.

 ![Alt pystran capabilities in graphic abstract](docs/splash.png "pystran")

 ## News